 This completed form will need to be returned for each course to be removed, and that form must be returned to the counseling department within one week of the receipt of the final report card.
 If this form is not returned, the default will be the decision indicated on the Third Quarter: High School Course Credit Option Form.

-Parent/Guardian's Name (please print): Signature of Parent/Guardian: Date:
+Parent/Guardian's Name (please print): --